Sarbagya-M/erp-vulnerabilities-responsible-disclosure/README.md

 - **Summary:** Lack of authorization checks allowed access to:
   - Uploaded student documents (e.g., admission files, certificates, citizenship)
-  - The ERP’s SMS messaging interface used for sending bulk messages, notices, and fee payment alerts to students along with the history of sent messages
+  - The ERP’s SMS messaging interface used for sending bulk messages, notices, and fee payment alerts to students along with the log of sent messages

 - **Impact:**